 Enter Bird's Name in Search Box:

 There are two types of nighthawks seen in Cuba.
 These are the Common Nighthawk and the Antillean Nighthawk.
-The Antillean Nighthawk is the most common among the two throughout Cuba.
-The Common Nighthawk is found more so in the north part of North America, and is a migrant.
+The Antillean Nighthawk is the most common of the two.
+The Common Nighthawk is found more so in the northern part of North America, and is a migrant.
 The Antillean Nighthawk covers the smallest range and is only seen in the Florida Keys and is much more common in the Caribbean Islands.